 - Use enough sunscreen to generously coat all skin that will be not be covered by clothing.
 Most people do not apply enough.

-- Follow the guideline of two tablespoons or enough to fill a shot glass, which most dermatologists consider the amount needed to cover normal exposed areas such as face, neck and back of hands.
-Adjust based upon the amount of skin you need to cover.
+- Follow the guideline of two tablespoons or enough to fill a shot glass, which most dermatologists consider the amount needed to cover normally exposed areas such as face, neck and back of hands.
+Adjust based on the amount of skin you need to cover.